csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 ## Too Much to Type?

-If you’re not too keen on the idea of typing out `o-` and `c-` for every class—and particularly if you aren’t really interested in the autocomplete benefits we can gain—another format we could employ is `.object`, `.Component`.
+If you’re not too keen on the idea of typing out `o-` and `c-` for every class — and particularly if you aren’t really interested in the autocomplete benefits we can gain — another format we could employ is `.object`, `.Component`.
 That is to say, naming any widespread Object classes with no namespace and a lowercase first letter, and naming our Component classes with no namespace and a capitalised first letter.